clarkshaeffer/commandz/README.md

 # :kissing: commandz :kissing:
-A bunch of fun custom commands for your terminal, especially the Zsh shell.<br/>
+A bunch of custom commands for your terminal, especially the Zsh shell.<br/>
 Looking for more motivation?
 More productivity?
 More style?<br/>
 Look no further.